 By way of preliminary comment, the first point to note is the vagueness, in the case as opened, regarding precisely when the first and second incidents were said to have taken place.
 Of course, the prosecution is obliged to give sufficient details of any charge so that an accused will know the case that he or she must meet.
 Generally speaking, the exact date upon which an historical sexual offence is said to have been committed is not of critical importance.
-Nor can it reasonably be expected offending is said to have occurred becomes an element of the offence.132
+Nor can it reasonably be expected to be identified with precision.
+It is only rarely that the date upon which the offending is said to have occurred becomes an element of the offence.